Poggecci/INSO-GH-API-QUERY/README.md

 1. The course is described in a JSON file.
 The fields of the JSON file are

    - `organization` : this will be used as the name of the organization
+   - `metricsDirectory` : The folder where the metrics will be stored relative to where the script was called.
+Will create the folder if it doesn't exist.
    - `milestoneStartsOn` : the `datetime` at which the milestone starts
    - `milestoneEndsOn` : the `datetime` at which the milestone ends if either one of `milestoneStartsOn` or `milestoneEndsOn` is missing then there will